How To Choose The Best Face Mask

 Japanese Pitta Masks or Korean K57 Masks: Among the dishonorable mentions are Pitta masks (pictured above), made of porous sponge polyurethane.
 With poor filtration (≥57%), they absorb—not repel—moisture, including saliva droplets and are not effective at filtering small particles.
 Don’t let the sleek looks fool you.
 A surgical mask provides more protection from tiny particulate matter than a Pitta mask.

 CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 Absorbent cotton T-shirt fabric is even suggested.
 Breathing through a damp cloth while crawling on the floor of a smoke filled room reduces smoke inhalation.
-But this something-is-better-than-nothing recommendation offers a false sense of security for an aerosolized virus.
+But this something-is-better-than-nothing recommendation has many wondering if this is a false sense of security for an aerosolized virus.

-DIY Bandana Covering: In an unprecedented public service announcement, the CDC demonstrates how to make a DIY face covering with a bandana and rubber band.
-According to the American Lung Association, using a homemade cloth face covering when around others can help block large particles that you might eject through a cough, sneeze or unintentionally launched saliva (e.g., through speaking).
+DIY Bandana Covering: In an unprecedented public service announcement, the CDC demonstrates how to make a DIY face covering with a bandana and rubber bands.
+According to the American Lung Association, using a homemade cloth face covering when near other people can help block large particles that you might eject through a cough, sneeze or unintentionally launched saliva (e.g., through speaking).
 This might slow the spread of transmission to others if you don’t realize you are sick.

 People of color may refuse to wear bandanas—particularly of certain colors.
 This can associate them with gangs or criminal intent leading to harassment.
 For said risk, cloth bandanas are not designed to protect against virus.

 Masks having many layers of filtration but no ventilator valve can hinder breathing.
 So wearers who remove them within a few minutes have no protection.
 With extended use of masks sans appropriate ventilation, there is a risk of suffocation—especially among young children and those with weak lungs.
-In sterile environments, doctors might not wear masks with respirators.
+In sterile environments, doctors might not wear masks with respirators or wear a surgical mask over a respirator mask.

 Proper Mask Doffing